dontu74/python-challenge-4/README.md

 ` line 46, in pad_mov_up pad_mov_up.sety(y) AttributeError: 'function' object has no attribute 'sety'`

 ### Solution:
-1. Always check for syntax error.
-In the function, the `sety` should have a variable of the Paddle #1
+1. In the function calls, make sure the `sety` should have a variable of the Paddle #1

 ![Solution](images/)